 The site lies in the Sierra de Atapuerca, an ancient karstic region of Spain containing several caves.
 They were inhabited also during the Neolithic and Bronze Ages.
-Its people left paintings and engravings in the cave walls.
+Its people left paintings and engravings on the cave walls.
 Several remains of the Homo heidelbergensis were found, the predecessor to the Neanderthal.

 Map of AtapuercaLoad map